New To Care

 Home care, sometimes also called care at home or domiciliary care, is where a Care Assistant or support worker visits someone in their own home to look after them.
 This might be for just a short time after coming out of hospital or while a relative is away, or it might be a long-term arrangement, with multiple visits a day.

-You can find out more about the key duties a care assistant might carry out in our blog here.
+You can find out more about the key duties a care assistant might carry out in our blog Key Duties of a Carer.

 • Extra care provides an elevated level of residential support within a dedicated facility, allowing residents to maintain their homes while accessing communal areas for social interaction.